fusion809/fusion809.github.io-old2/_posts/2016/02/DE/05-cinnamon.md

 * **Window manager**: Muffin, a fork of Mutter.

 it has its own core application suite, which are forked from the corresponding GNOME Core Applications.

-### Customizability
-Most things can be customized in Cinnamon, for one it has a digital clock that can be configured to a custom format.
-I usually use the format (for details on how to create your own custom date and time format see https://help.gnome.org/users/gthumb/unstable/gthumb-date-formats.html.en):
-`%l:%M:%S %P, %A %e %B %Y`
-for example as I am typing this post this would be rendered as: `1:26:00 pm, Thursday 28 January 2016`.
-This custom format is not available under GNOME or MATE, by the way.
-Additionally, one can modify one's keyboard shortcuts, one's theme and several other details about one's system.

-### Features
-Cinnamon has several extensions available for it, which can be installed via a built-in installer.
-I have found more extensions available for it, that are compatible with the latest release of the desktop, than are available for GNOME and MATE.
-For example, I have found a weather desklet which can be handy.

 ### Obtaining It
 Cinnamon is in the package repositories of the vast majority of Linux distributions, including (note, these instructions should install the Cinnamon meta-package, which should draw in all core components of the desktop for installation):